software-assignments-fall2021/git-workflow-practice-Umairshah99/README.md

 _Comment by Hanzalla (hu297)_
 As an avid gamer myself, I also tend to watch alot of gameplay videos before buying a game.
 Walkthroughs also help in connfusions at different stages of an RPG game as one might get lost.
 For virtual Reality games, I would watch even more gamepley videos as due to the first person expereince, I would want to know what I am getting into.

+_Comment by Yusra (yk2246)_
+It is interesting to see how the things talked about in this article are also mirrored in how AI and ML training works.
+Here the gameplay videos are used as the training data set for the human brain which then improves performance when working on the real data set i.e. the actual game.